-The results of BASF's Value-to-Society are expressed in euros.
-However, PwC's monetary valuation coefficients to assess the value generated in society use US dollars as their base currency.
+The results of BASF's Value-to-Society are expressed in euro.
+PwC's monetary valuation coefficients to assess the value generated in society use US dollars as their base currency.
 This may lead to artificial effects in monetary valuation over time.
-For example, a figure of \in 62 was applied as the multiplier for 1t GHG emissions in 2013.
-If regular exchange rate conversion were used, this multiplier would have increased by 25% in 2015.
-This effect should be considered distortive as changes in the monetary valuation of greenhouse gases depend on environmental long-term considerations (such as climate change projections) and not on much more volatile foreign exchange rates.
-Therefore, for comparability between years, we froze the exchange rate conversion for monetization factors to the 2013 figure, the first year of impact assessment.
+For example, 62€ are applied as multiplier for 1t GHG emissions in 2013.
+If regular exchange rate conversion were used, this multiplier would increase by 25% in 2015.
+This effect should also be considered distortive as changes in the monetary valuation of greenhouse gases should depend on environmental long-term considerations (such as climate change projections) and not on much more volatile foreign exchange rates.
+Therefore, for comparability between years, exchange rate conversion for monetization factors was frozen to 2013, the first year of impact assessment.

-To mitigate changes due to foreign exchange rate effects on the valuation coefficients, the exchange rate of the base year 2013 is applied in all calculations.
+To mitigate changes due to pure foreign exchange rate effects on the valuation coefficients, the exchange rate of the base year 2013 is applied in all calculations.
 However, this effort does not mitigate the effects of foreign exchange rates in BASF financial statements, which are used for the financial impacts in BASF operations (EBIDA, taxes, and wages).

-6. Summary and application fields
+5. Summary and application fields